Please note that the following notes are for guidance only and do not constitute legal advice.

 You may find the flowchart at http://www.bl.uk/reshelp/pdfs/copyrightflowchart.pdf useful for determining whether an item is in copyright or not.

 Photocopying material from the Archive Centre's unpublished papers

 You will be asked to sign a copyright declaration before starting work in the Archive Centre.
 This is because the law restricts what may be copied or quoted in print so long as a literary or artistic work is in copyright.
-However, to aid scholarly research, we may photocopy unpublished material, provided the following criteria are satisfied: the copyright owner has not expressly forbidden it (thus writing by E.M.
-Forster and T.S.
+However, to aid scholarly research, we may photocopy unpublished material, provided the following criteria are satisfied: the copyright owner has not expressly forbidden it (thus anything unpublished by T.S.
 Eliot may not be copied); you have not already received a copy; we make only one copy for which you pay all costs; the material will withstand the process physically; staff resources allow.
 Please see the scale of charges for more information about obtaining copies of documents held in the Archive Centre.

 Quoting from material from the Archive Centre's unpublished papers